wdk-docs/nest-docs/content/graphql/cli-plugin.md

 }
 ```

-The plugin adds appropriate decorators on-the-fly based on the **Abstract Syntax Tree**.
+The plugin adds appropriate decorators on-the-fly based on the **Abstract Syntax Tree** .
 Thus, you won't have to struggle with `@Field` decorators scattered throughout the code.

+!!! info "**Hint**"

-> info **Hint** The plugin will automatically generate any missing GraphQL properties, but if you need to override them, simply set them explicitly via `@Field()`.
+    The plugin will automatically generate any missing GraphQL properties, but if you need to override them, simply set them explicitly via `@Field()`.

-#### Comments introspection
+## Comments introspection

 With the comments introspection feature enabled, CLI plugin will generate descriptions for fields based on comments.